tgfrerer/island/README_RPI5.md

 As for compiling Island, and its example applications, follow the [Setup Instructions in the main Readme](README.md#setup-instructions)

 > [!NOTE]
-> Most examples should work, with a few having quirks.
+> All examples should compile.
+Most examples should work without change, with a few having quirks.

 * The [Hello World Example](./apps/examples/hello_world/) will not work out of the box, since the Raspberry Pi 5 does not support texture images at 8K resolution.
-Rescale the images first.
+Rescale the images first to about 1/4 resolution.
 * Similarly the Screenshot Example will not work out of the box.
 Rescale the image to `2040x1024` and all will be fine...

 * The [Bitonic Merge Sort Example](./apps/examples/bitonic_merge_sort_example/) will not work out of the box, since the Raspberry Pi 5 does not support workgroup sizes of `1024`.
 Set this to `256` and it will work.